SirGoodenough/HA_Blueprints/.github/ISSUE_TEMPLATE/bug_report.md

 Do if you think you found a bug where the text points you wrong, or something is just broken, continue here.
 If you have a Feature Request, see the other Issue Template...

+**Which Blueprint is This Concern About / Related To?**
+Link to or name of Blueprint.

 **Describe the bug**
 A clear and concise description of what the bug is.